FlorenceT2023/chat-application_v2/README.md

 ## Credit
 PedroTech's Realtime Chat Application: https://www.youtube.com/watch?v=NU-HfZY3ATQ

-**NOTE:** If you are building this project from scratch, make sure you get rid of the React StrictMode tags in the client src folder as it duplicates the messages sent.
+**NOTE:** If you are building this project from scratch, you must get rid of the React StrictMode tags in the client src folder as it duplicates the messages sent.